Tobacco streak virus: Host and symptoms

 TSV has been reported worldwide in North and South America, Europe, India, Japan, Australia, New Zealand and South America.
 TSV has a wide host range including both monocots and dicots.
 Economically important crop hosts include peanuts, sunflower, soybean, cranberry, cotton, chickpea and mung beans.
 As with many plant viruses, diagnosis is very difficult because TSV has very wide host range and has different effects depending on the host being infected.
 Symptoms of TSV may include black streaks on stems and leaves, stunted growth, chlorosis, leaf mosaic, lodging, and deformed growing tips, to name a few.
 On tobacco plants, TSV causes chlorosis, with a unique pattern of white or dark necrotic leaf tissue close to the veins of the leaf.
 As its name implies, necrotic streaks are found on leaf veins of infected plants.
 Symptoms are strongly influenced by temperature.
-For example, plants experiencing a temperature of 20° Celsius will develop small necrotic spots while at temperatures above 30° Celsius, necrotic spots will become large necrotic arcs.
+For example, plants experiencing a temperature of 20 °C will develop small necrotic spots while at temperatures above 30 °C, necrotic spots will become large necrotic arcs.
 Symptoms are not sufficient to correctly identify TSV - serology and PCR techniques are required.